Ghiyath al-Din Tughluq: Reign

 Tughluq founded the Tughluq dynasty and reigned over the Sultanate of Delhi from 1320 to 1325.
 Tughluq's policy was harsh against Mongols.
 He had killed envoys of the Ilkhan Abu Sa'id Bahadur Khan and punished Mongol prisoners harshly.
 He had fought various campaigns against the Mongols defeating them in 1305 at the Battle of Amroha.
 When Tughluq proceeded from Multan to Delhi, the tribe of Soomro revolted and took possession of Thatta.
 Tughluq appointed Tajuddin Malik as governor of Multan and Khwájah Khatír as governor of Bhakkar and he left Malik Ali Sher in charge of Sehwan.

 In 1323, Tughluq sent his son Fakhruddin Jauna (later Muhammad bin Tughluq) on an expedition to the Kakatiya capital Warangal.
 The ensuing Siege of Warangal resulted in the annexation of Warangal, and the end of the Kakatiya dynasty.

 In 1323 he appointed his son Muhammad bin Tughluq as his heir and successor and took a written promise or agreement to the arrangement from the ministers and nobles of the state.

 He also started construction of Tughlaqabad Fort.

-During his reign, Tughlaq built a stable administration dominated by Multanis, which reflects his native power base of Dipalpur and Punjab, and the means that he used to take power.

 Death

-In 1324, Tughluq turned his attention towards Bengal, currently in the midst of a civil war.
+In 1324, Tughluq turned his attention towards Bengal, then in the midst of a civil war.
 After victory, he placed Nasiruddin on the throne of West Bengal as a vassal state, and East Bengal was annexed.
 On his way back to Delhi, he fought and defeated the Raja of Tirhut (north Bihar) and annexed his territory.
 At Kara-Manikpur in February 1325, the wooden pavilion used for his reception collapsed, killing him and his second son Prince Mahmud Khan.
 Ibn Battuta claimed it was a conspiracy, hatched by his vizier, Jauna Khan (Khwajah Jahan).
+Another of his sons, Mas'ud was also executed because his mother was the daughter of Alauddin Khalji, and thus Muhammad bin Tughluq saw him as someone who can challenge his legitimacy.